StevenBlack/vocab/million-dollar-words.md

 ### redolent
 A very musical word for fragrant or sweet-smelling.
 Gardens are redolent in spring, as are the newly washed heads of infants.
-Pronounced RED-A-LENT.

 ### refractory